kfechter/LegionY530Ubuntu/README.md

   * Camera Privacy Button - generates event in linux live?
   * Microphone Mute Button - Works in linux live?

-  __The issues with the above buttons not mapping will be fixed with the kernel upgrade to v4.20__
+  __The issues with some of the above buttons not mapping will be fixed with the kernel upgrade to v4.20__

 ##### Back up your data using Windows Backup or similar before continuing